 How Does WP STAGING Handles WordPress Migration?

-Whenever you start the WP STAGING Pro push process, several different steps and preparations are done in the background to make sure that migrating the data from the staging site does not break your live site.
+Whenever you start the WP STAGING Pro push process, several steps and preparations are done in the background to ensure that migrating the data from the staging site does not break your live site.

 There are two things you need to differentiate when you start migrating the staging site: